 Right in Munich I wrote “Quasi arzilli” (Giunti, 2015), thinking back to my grandparents, my uncles and life in the Apennines, I set it in the villages of Toano, Quara and Villa Minozzo.
 It’s not a mere coincidence that in Munich I felt the need to write it and here is where it was published.
 The prospect of an international city made me appreciate even more the land where I come from.
 In addition, Emilia is much loved by the Germans for the excellent food, for some famous luxury brands, for historical reasons.

-Also my second novel, “Cuore delicato, lavare a mano” (Giunti 2017), will be released in Germany on May 14th, 2018.
+Also my second novel, “Cuore delicato, lavare a mano” (Giunti 2017), has been released in Germany on May 14th, 2018.
 I’m really happy to be able to bring my Italian spirit abroad.
 Living here, I have the opportunity to fully experience two different cultures and also to recount them.